University Organization, Governance, and Governing Bodies

 Chief Operating Officer: Bruno Fabre

-• 2019: Re-elected Vice-Chair of the UM Board of Directors
+• 2019: Re-elected Vice Chair of the UM Board of Directors

-• 2015: Elected Vice-Chair of the UM Board of Directors
+• 2015: Elected Vice Chair of the UM Board of Directors

-• 2009: Elected to the board of the Montpellier Institute of Business Administration
+• 2009: Elected to the Board of the Montpellier Institute of Business Administration

 Professional background:

-• 2009: University professor in management sciences
+• 2009: Certified University Lecturer in Management Sciences

-• 1999: Doctorate in Management Sciences
+• 1999: Ph.D. in Management

 • 1995: Master's degree in Management Sciences